-- A better ‘seat’.
+- A better seat.
 This could mean more legroom (the most common upgrade feature) and a folding headrest and footrest.
-Lie-flat seats are generally reserved as the main upsell for business class, although some airlines (like Air Asia X and Norwegian) come very close.
+You’d also expect a far better pitch than in standard economy class.
+Lie-flat seats are generally reserved as the main upsell for business class, although some airlines (like AirAsia X and Norwegian) come very close;

-- In-seat power (which in this authors opinion should be available for all passengers).
+- In-seat power (which in this author’s opinion should be available for all passengers);

-- Increased luggage allowance
+- Increased luggage allowance; and

 - Better points earning potential.

-- Fast Track at check-in
+- Fast track at check-in

-- Two delicious meals, complimentary bar service including signature cocktails (or mocktail).
-A personal entertainment system with noise-canceling headphones
+- Two delicious meals, complimentary bar service including signature cocktails (or mocktails);

 - Priority boarding

-- Complimentary drink when boarding
+- A complimentary drink when boarding;

-- Free seat selection
+- Free seat selection;

-- Included checked baggage.
+- Complimentary checked baggage.

-Premium economy seems designed as an anti-passenger class, created to take extra money out of a passengers pocket for little in return from the airline (after all, these benefits such as in-seat power, bigger screen or included baggage hardly cost the airline that much more).
+Premium economy seems designed as an anti-passenger class, created to take extra money out of passengers in return for little from the airline (after all, these benefits such as in-seat power, bigger screen or included baggage hardly cost the airline that much more).

-If you are considering premium economy, be sure to do the research and find out for sure how much is actually included.
+If you are considering traveling premium economy, be sure to do the research and find out for sure how much is actually included.

 What do you think?
 Will you upgrade?
 Let us know in the comments.